Eel Festival 2019

 We pay respect to the First People of this land that Elizabeth Farm sits on, the Darug people, and acknowledge their ongoing connections and custodianship.

 Eel Festival 2019 is supported by City of Parramatta.

 Welcome ceremony & performances

 Welcome to Country

-Join us at the start of the day with a Welcome to Country and smoking ceremony by Darug woman Leanne Watson, followed by Jessy Mckinless from Nulungu Dreaming performing the corroboree.
+Join us at the start of the day with a Welcome to Country and Smoking Ceremony, followed by Nulungu Dreaming performing the corroboree.